What to Know About Maternal Vaccination

 Importance of Well-Baby Visits

-Making sure that your child sees their health care provider for well-baby visits is one of the best things you can do to help protect your child from serious illness.
+After your baby is born, seeing a healthcare provider for well-baby visits is one of the best things you can do to help protect your child from serious illness.

-- Track the baby’s growth and skills milestones.
+- Track your baby’s growth and skills milestones.

-- Talk about any other concerns parents may have.
+- Talk about any other questions or concerns you may have as a parent.

 Vaccination is an important part of protecting the mother and baby’s health.